GrantCuster/GrantCuster/README.md

-## About
+Designer-programmer interested in experimental creative interfaces.
 Going out on a limb.

-Creative interface experiments at [Constraint Systems](http://constraint.systems).
-ML prototypes at [Cloudera Fast Forward](http://blog.fastforwardlabs.com).
-Linux user.
-Foster parent.
-He/they.
+## Links
+- [Constraint Systems](https://constraint.systems) - experimental interfaces for creating and editing images and text